nortikin/sverchok/docs/nodes/matrix/matrix_in_mk3.rst

 -------------

 This node creates homogeneous 4x4 matrices out of translation, scale and rotation components.
-The rotation component can be generated based on various input formats, selectable by one of the supported modes: Quaternion, Axis + Angle or Euler Asngles.
+The rotation component can be generated based on various input formats, selectable by one of the supported modes: Quaternion, Axis + Angle or Euler Angles.

 Inputs
 ------